emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 Our results differed from those of Kasprak et al. (2016).
 The original study found that this river reach (CBW05583-275954) was of the type B3c, while our analysis led to the conclusion that this reach is type C3 (Table 3).
 Although the Level I classification is not the same, the entrenchment ratio value seems to be the main factor that results in our classification being different from that of the original study (Table 2).
 There are several factors that may be causing this discrepancy.
 It is important to consider the fact that we are certainly introducing uncertainty in this digitization process, no matter how carefully we attempted to pick out the banks and valley edges in this data.
 One factor that caused some inconsistencies in slope and potentially in the centerline calculations was that all digitization was done at 1:1500 scale.
 At that resolution, it was difficult to very accurately pick out and trace the banks of the river.
 Perhaps if there were a way to automate this digitization to ensure that it was based on clear, data-driven elevational differences and not approximately visually determined, this would account for some of this uncertainty.

 Another potential driver of the difference in our results was the fact that we used different materials and methods than those in the original study.
 Like Kasprak et al. (2016), we used GIS to test the RCS.
 However, we used original models and code in the platforms GRASS and R, while they used the [River Bathymetry Toolkit](https://essa.com/explore-essa/tools/river-bathymetry-toolkit-rbt/) to determine the values of river classification criteria.
 In addition, our data differed from that used in Kasprak et al. (2016).
 Although both studies used CHaMP  used the [Camp Creek LiDAR DEM data](/data/metadata/Camp_Creek_Lidar_Report_2008.pdf), which had a resolution of 1m x 1m.
 Conversely, Kasprak et al. (2016) used DEM data with 0.1m grid resolution.
 This difference in resolution is another potential source of uncertainty in our digitization process and in our slope calculations.
-We also did not have access to high-resolution topographic data nor to on-the-ground photographs of the site to check the accuracy or validity of our assessment.
+We also did not have access to high-resolution topographic data nor to on-the-ground photographs of the site to check the accuracy or validity of our assessment, and did not "check" our results in that way.
 We also used different methods to pick out our bankfull water surface, relying on the CHaMP data for average bankfull width rather than using the [CHaMP Topo Toolbar](https://sites.google.com/a/northarrowresearch.com/champtools/) to derive a bankfull water surface as Kasprak et al. (2016) did.

 Aside from the entrenchment ratio, the sinuosity value is slightly lower than those of both B and C RCS stream types (typically >1.2, whereas our value was 1.0173 [Table 3]).
 The calculated sinuosity only aligns with that of an RCS Class A stream.
 This may be due to the approximated centerlines extrapolated from the digitized banks and valley edges losing some of the variability reflected in the banks.
 Additionally, although there is little temporal separation between our study and Kasprak et al. (2016), it is interesting to give some consideration here the impact of time on changes in fluvial form and behavior.
+In addition, our replication, which was on a reach scale, was focused on a far smaller extent than Kasprak et al. (2016), which was on a watershed scale.

 The width/depth ratio for this side, as well as the slope (as calculated between the highest and lowest points of the reach) and substrate material are very similar for the B3c and and C3 stream types.
 Our data regarding the width/depth and channel substrate come from the CHaMP data.
 However, our slope value came from the longitudinal profile created in GRASS and fits well within the confines of the stream classification given by Kasprak et al. (2016).
 This indicates that there was some similarity between our analysis and that of the original study.